Abhigupta4981/Deep-Learning-Projects/Image Captioning/README.md

 The goal of this project is to automatically generate captions given an image.
 Encoder-decoder framework is used here.
 Encoder is a CNN and decoder is LSTM network.
 Here, we used pretrained resnet-34 model for the encoder.
 For training, we have used the COCO dataset.
+Pytorch version 0.4 is used for this project.
 ## 1. For pycocotools:
 ```
 $ git clone https://github.com/pdollar/coco.git